fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Problem
 ^^^^^^^^

-A rectangular parallel-plate capacitor in a vacuum is a staple in physics classes, but the physics involved is far more complex than an ideal capacitor in introductory books.
-In the RF/microwave regime, the signal's wavelength is comparable or smaller than the physical size of the capacitor, the plates form a two-conductor transmission line, known as a *parallel-plate waveguide*.
-A real waveguide with a finite size also complicates the problem due to fringe field, neglected in most theoretical treatments.
-The large plate separation makes the problem even harder due to radiation loss and multimoding.
-It's easy for the signal to escape from the structures. acting as an antenna.
-Moreover, this structure supports both the familiar TEM-mode waves in two-conductor transmission lines such as ordinary cables, and the TE/TM-mode waves in an enclosed one-conductor waveguide.
+A rectangular parallel-plate capacitor in a vacuum is a staple of physics classes, but the physics involved is far more complex than an ideal capacitor in introductory textbooks.
+In the RF/microwave regime, the signal's wavelength becomes comparable to or even smaller that the physical size of the capacitor.
+The plates form a two-conductor transmission line, known as a *parallel-plate waveguide*.

+However, the ideal parallel-plate waveguide is just a simplified model, much like the ideal parallel-plate capacitor.
+A real, finite-size waveguide still exhibits a fringe field, typically neglected in theoretical treatments.
+The large plate separation further complicates the situation; it's easy for the signal to escape from the plates because of radiation loss.
+This is especially problematic when a signal is injected by a bare wire without a smooth transition - strong reflections occur right at the connector before the signal can even enter the structure.

+Multimoding is another challenge - in addition to the familiar signal mode that travels along two-conductor cables (TEM wave), the non-uniform electric field across the plate may allow TE/TM-mode waves to propagate, typically found in enclosed, single-conductor waveguides.

-By numerically solving Maxwell's equations from scratch, a 3D full-wave field solver like openEMS is the most practical way to predict its behavior.
+Given these complexities, a 3D full-wave field solver like openEMS is the most practical way to predict the behavior of a real, non-ideal parallel-plate waveguide.
+It does so by numerically solving Maxwell's equations, the first principles of electromagnetism.

-Our task is to find the frequency response of this rectangular parallel-plate waveguide.
-The plates are 100 mm x 100 mm rectangular metal plates with negligible resistance, negligible thickness, and separated by 16 mm of vacuum.
+Our task is to find the frequency response of the rectangular parallel-plate waveguide shown below.
+It's formed by two metal sheets each measuring 100 mm x 100 mm, with negligible resistance and thickness, separated by 16 mm of vacuum.

 The 2D cross-section of the 3D waveguide is the following: